Open Ad Hoc Teamwork with Cooperative Game Theory: A Novel Algorithm Building on OSB-CAG

 Eq.~\eqref{eq:open_team_hedonic_bellman_operator} is a standard form of Bellman operator.
-Therefore, recursively running Eq.~\eqref{eq:open_team_hedonic_bellman_operator} converges to the Bellman optimality equation in Eq.~\eqref{eq:open_team_ad_hoc_bellman_optimality}, following the well-known value iteration \citep{sutton2018reinforcement}.
-By stochastic approximation, we can directly acquire the Q-learning algorithm \citep{watkins1992q} and the objective function of the practical fitted Q-learning \citep{ernst2005tree} as follows:
+Therefore, recursively running Eq.~\eqref{eq:open_team_hedonic_bellman_operator} converges to the Bellman optimality equation in Eq.~\eqref{eq:open_team_ad_hoc_bellman_optimality}, following the well-known value iteration algorithm \citep[Ch.
+4]{sutton2018reinforcement}. \begin{remark} In implementation, the effect of $\mathcal{N}_{t} \subset \mathcal{N}_{t+1}$ can be omitted, due to its low proportions during the process.
+Therefore, solving the GPL optimization problem of fitted Q-learning \citep{ernst2005tree} that omits the effect of $\mathcal{N}_{t} \subset \mathcal{N}_{t+1}$ is a reasonable approximation of Bellman operator in Eq.~\eqref{eq:open_team_hedonic_bellman_operator}, which reduces the computational cost of filtering out the transition samples of $\mathcal{N}_{t} \subset \mathcal{N}_{t+1}$ in practice.
+The GPL optimization problem is shown as follows: